steambird1/mindustry-c/README.md

-# mindustry-c: A JavaScript program compiling C code (under C89) to Mindustry Assembly
+# mindustry-c: A JavaScript program compiling C code to Mindustry Assembly

 ## What is Mindustry-C?